-App reviews and high downloads volumes are nice.
+App reviews and high download volumes are nice.
 Congratulations, you got people interested enough to download your app.

 Do they use it 30 seconds and leave?
 Do they go back to it twice and then never open it again?
 Or worse, do they just uninstall it?

 Push notifications are one way to keep people using your app.
 But you can’t rely on push notifications alone.
 The concept of your app and the user experience have to be such that people keep coming back to your app.

 Finally, your retention metrics might just be normal for your category.
 Want to know how your app is doing compared to others in the same category?
 Check out this post.

 Share Mechanisms / Virality Aspect

 This is another tough one (yes, there are several of them).

 The problem is that all download spikes eventually wear off.